 Payment: via Zelle 516-477-0852 or paper check to address above.
 Entire Adventure Race fee $100 ($60 if you're using your own boat).
 Kayak only would be $90, bike and/or trek only would be $30.
 Early birds (before Labor Day) will get a $10 discount and LIOC members get another $10 discount.

-We’ll start sending boats out after high tide (9:36am).
+High tide is at 9:36am so we'll start with a prologue to string people out so there's not a pile up at the kayak start.
 There will be mandatory and optional checkpoints (streamers hung with codes written on them) along the river before ending at the bluff below our cars.
 As you approach the marina, you’ll see at least one building from the old Kings Park Psychiatric Center on the hill that you’ll be biking and trekking past later in your journey.
-The rental company employees will take their kayaks; private boats can be left on the side and someone will watch them.
-It’s about a ¼ mile portage to the public parking lot to load your kayak after the race.
+The rental company employees will take their kayaks; private boats can be left on the side and someone will watch them (It’s about a ¼ mile portage to the public parking lot to load your kayak after the race).
 Run up the hill to our cars where we grab our bikes.

-Next, we ride through the old Kings Park Psychiatric Center, find checkpoints hidden amongst the abandoned buildings, exit the park, ride ½ mile through a neighborhood, and enter SM at Kohr Road, across from Twin Oaks Drive.
+Next, we ride through the old Kings Park Psychiatric Center, find checkpoints hidden amongst the abandoned buildings and trails, exit the park, ride ½ mile through a neighborhood, and enter SM at Kohr Road, across from Twin Oaks Drive.
 We explore the trail systems in 3 sections of SM.
 We cross 25A twice and ask that you stay off Sunken Meadow Parkway.
 We take Sunken Meadow Road back to NRSP (please obey traffic rules).
 Secure your bikes, re-fuel, and put on your running shoes.
+For novice riders hesitant of steep downhills, it is advisable to do the bike loop counter-clockwise.
+For expert riders, it's faster to do the entire loop clockwise, including the area to the west of Main St to avoid going uphill in the soft sand.

 Finally, treat yourself to some standard after race fare provided by the race committee.
 Please feel free to bring your own favorite post-race beverages.
 We’ll have an awards ceremony at 3:30 for the following 7 categories: Overall male, female, Masters (over 50) male & female, male team. female team, and co-ed team.
+As usual, the most points (1 per control) wins, with time breaking any ties.
+Currently we have 11 controls (7M and 4O) on the Kayak, 32 controls (16 each) on the bike, and 18 controls (9 each) on the trek.
 We’ll post full results during the week on our website.

 If you enjoyed the race, please post your comments and pictures on our Facebook page.